 The vital work that bees perform in pollination is to remove pollen from the anther and transfer it to the stigma, either in the same flower/tree (self-pollinating) or in another flower variety (cross-pollination).
 Most apple varieties are not self-pollinating, which is why you will see rows of trees that all look similar with a sprinkling of trees that have pink flowers, or are notably a different variety.
 These specific trees are known as “pollinators.”
-Farmers generally choose a crab-apple variety for a pollination partner in order to have more solid blocks of the same variety.
+Farmers generally choose a crab-apple variety for a pollination partner to have more solid blocks of the same variety.
 Once the pollen is successfully transferred, this is called “pollination.”
 If a blossom has been successfully pollinated, it will become a piece of fruit.

 Sometimes growers rely on nature, letting the bees work their magic naturally.
 Some have their own in-house hives.
-Since the pollination window is so short, many will actually rent hives in order to ensure activity within their respective orchards.
+Since the pollination window is so short, many will actually rent hives to ensure activity within their respective orchards.
 Many of these hives have spent the winter in Florida, “working,” the local citrus crops.
 After apple pollination is over, some even make their way to Maine for blueberry season!

 Bees will pollinate apples as long as there is viable pollen in the blossoms.
 Sometimes this is a 2-3 day window, but if the weather is more temperate or cool, the bloom time period can develop over a week or longer.

 Once blossoms are pollinated, the petals of the flowers begin to fall and the fruit begins to “set.”
 This is about 10 days out from bloom.
 Depending on the variety, it can take between 100-200 days for apples to be ready for harvest.
-Apple bloom typically happens in April- May and the first apple varieties, like Gala, will be ready in the beginning of August.
-Later season varieties, like Granny Smith or Pink Lady will be ready in late October, early November.
+Apple bloom typically happens in April- May and the first apple varieties, like Gala, will be ready at the beginning of August.
+Later season varieties, like Granny Smith or Pink Lady, will be ready in late October, early November.